cibucristi/ragemp-angular/README.md

 - `ng build` to build the application.

 ### Installation
+1. Create the browser to the dev server of angular or the build files.
-1. Put this event in client-side, this is a middleman event for making the connection between UI - Server side.
+2. Put this event in client-side, this is a middleman event for making the connection between UI - Server side.

 ```js
 mp.events.add('CALL_SERVER', (eventName, ...args) => {